-ETFs can be bought and sold on an exchange like ordinary shares.
-Investors can purchase or sell them through their brokers during trading hours.
+ETFs can be bought and sold on an exchange during market hours like ordinary shares.
 Unlike shares, however, they do not list on the exchange via an initial public offering.
 Rather, ETFs rely on a creation/redemption mechanism.
 Understanding how this mechanism works is the key to understanding the benefits and potential risks of ETFs.

-- ETF issuers – Fund manager which manages the ETF and its underlying securities such as Vanguard, State Street, iShares, etc.
+- ETF issuers: Fund manager which manages the ETF and its underlying securities such as Vanguard, State Street, iShares, etc.

-- Authorised participants (AP) - Institutions authorised to create and redeem ETFs.
+- Authorised participants (AP): Generally institutions that have been authorised to create and redeem units in ETFs.

-To purchase an ETF, a buy order can be placed into the market through a broker.
-This buy order can be executed by matching it against a sell order, much like the way ordinary shares are traded on the market.
-These trades will be facilitated by market makers who provide quotes throughout the day.
+To trade an ETF, a buy order can be placed into the market through a broker.
+This buy order can be executed by matching it against a sell order.
+Typically, these trades will be facilitated by market makers who are required to provide quotes throughout the day.

 At this point, the ETF issuer is not involved in the transaction at all.
 The ETF issuer does not know that you have bought the units, nor does it receive any funds to invest.
 Units simply transfer in the secondary market from one investor (the seller) to another (the buyer) and go through a securities exchange two-day settlement process.